 - Ear infection

 Polyps can only be effectively treated by surgical removal.

 Cats, being natural predators, are prone to getting insect bites, mostly on the face and paws.
 Some cats will have a reaction localized to the site of the bite that can include swelling, inflammation, itching, hives, and also head shaking.
 If your vet suspects that your cat was the recipient of an insect bite, they might give antihistamines or steroids to treat the inflammation.
 On rarer instances, your cat may experience an anaphylactic reaction and this requires immediate veterinary attention.

-An aural (ear) hematoma, sometimes referred to as 'pillow ear' isn't so much a reason for head shaking as much as it is something that can happen as a consequence of excessive head shaking.
+An aural (ear) hematoma, sometimes referred to as "pillow ear," isn't so much a reason for head shaking as much as it is something that can happen as a consequence of excessive head shaking.
 There are a number of small blood vessels within the ear pinna (flap) and if a cat (or dog) shakes its head hard enough, for any reason, they run the risk of bursting one of more of these blood vessels.
 When this happens, the pinna fills with blood and takes on a puffy, pillow-like appearance.